yhoo0007/SudokuSolver/README.md

 The solution to the exact cover problem is rows {1, 2}.
 This is because {0, 1, 0} combined with {1, 0, 1} = {1, 1, 1}: there is one and only one '1' in each column.

 ##### Sudoku As An Exact Cover Problem
-A Sudoku puzzle can be modelled using such a matrix where each row represents the option of placing a particular digit in a particular square and the columns represent the constraints of the puzzle:
+A Sudoku puzzle can be modelled using such a matrix where each row represents an option of placing a particular digit in a particular square and the columns represent the constraints of the puzzle:
  - There can only be one number in each square
  - Each row must contain each number exactly once
  - Each column must contain each number exactly once
  - Each box must contain each number exactly once

-The solution to the puzzle can then be found by solving the exact cover problem on the matrix.
+An exact cover of this matrix would represent an assignment of digits to the squares such that all the constraints for each square is satisfied **and** there are no overlaps.

 ### Example
 The complete matrix representing an empty Sudoku puzzle can be found [here][blank-puzzle-matrix] or [here][exact-cover-full-matrix] (external link with some additional explanation).